Georgia-Texas: Sugar Bowl prediction, time, TV channel, preview | NCAA.com

-Georgia will look to regroup after just missing the College Football Playoff when the Bulldogs play Texas in the Sugar Bowl on Tuesday, Jan.
-1. Find game time, TV channel, prediction and preview information below.
+Georgia will look to regroup after just barely missing the College Football Playoff when the Bulldogs play Texas in the Sugar Bowl on Tuesday, Jan.
+1, 2019.
+Find game time, TV channel, prediction and preview information below.

 The Bulldogs, led by coach Kirby Smart, are 11-2 and ranked No. 5 in the final College Football Playoff rankings.
 Texas, led by coach Tom Herman, is 9-4 and ranked No. 15 in the CFP rankings.